10 Ways to Reduce Customer Acquisition Cost

 5. Test Creative Elements

-If you’re using a visual platform like Facebook Ads to promote your business, look at the click-through rates, conversion rates, and post engagement for your creative.
-Depending on these numbers, you can add in some creative testing to your marketing strategy by implementing similar creative -- play with the contrast, test illustrations vs lifestyle images.
+If you’re using a visual platform like Facebook Ads to promote your business, look at the click-through rates, conversion rates, and post engagement for your creative assets.
+Depending on these numbers, you can add in some creative testing to your marketing strategy by implementing similar creative—play with the contrast, test illustrations versus lifestyle images, and so on.

 6. Improve Your Conversion Rate